 The School of Design offers undergraduate degree programs in communications design, environmental and interior design, fashion design, and industrial and interaction design.
-The school also offers graduate degree programs in collaborative design and museum studies.
+The school also offers graduate degree programs in design and museum studies.

 Our faculty are active professionals who practice in their fields while they teach.
 They are dedicated to ensuring that you reach your potential and give you one-on-one instruction in your studio classes.